isomerpages/govtech-gobusiness-main/news-and-updates/updates/_posts/2021-05-31-post-eAdvisers-for-licences.md

 ### Find licence guides by sector

 With a wide variety of e-Advisers for different business activities, users can simply choose their business sector and use the relevant e-Adviser to find out which licences they need.
-The full list of e-Advisers for licences can be found in GoBusiness’ [directory of licence guides](/licences/find-licence-by-sector/).
+The full list of e-Advisers for licences can be found in GoBusiness' [directory of licence guides](/licences/find-licence-by-sector/).